Near Real-time Adaptive Isotropic and Anisotropic Image-to-mesh Conversion for Numerical Simulations Involving Cerebral Aneurysms: Results

-where \emph{v} is a vertex of element \emph{k} and \(M_{mean}\) is the interpolated metric tensor evaluated at the centroid of element \emph{k}.
-Given that optimal edges should be unit-length, edges with length above or below one are considered to be sub-optimal.
-The measure for mean ratio is bounded between zero and one since it is normalized by the volume of an equilateral element.
-One is the optimal quality for an element's mean ratio shape. \Cref{fig:arteries_CDT3D_MR_EL} shows that CDT3D maintains good quality when generating an anisotropic mesh for the first case.
-Although there are 3 elements with a mean ratio measure less than 0.1 (the minimum shape measure is 0.016), the majority of elements have a high mean ratio and edge lengths close to 1.
-With regards to the second case, the anisotropic mesh generated by CDT3D exhibits poor quality when the surface of the input mesh is not adapted (containing about 1K elements with a mean ratio less than 0.1).
-However, when CDT3D is permitted to adapt the surface, the final mesh quality is much better (about 20 elements have a mean ratio less than 0.1, with the minimum shape measure as 0.042).
-When adapting the surface, the same parameters as those in table \ref{table_input_parameters} are utilized with surface adaptation turned on.
+Figure \ref{fig:artery1_dihedrals} compares the quality of the isotropic meshes generated by each method for case 1 and Figure \ref{fig:artery2_dihedrals} compares those generated for case 2.
+Table \ref{table_dihedrals} shows the smallest and largest dihedral angles found in the isotropic meshes generated by each method.
+The CDT3D meshes contain better quality compared to the TetGen and PODM meshes.
+This is particularly seen in (b) and (c) of Figure \ref{fig:artery1_dihedrals} and Figure \ref{fig:artery2_dihedrals}, which show that the TetGen and PODM meshes contain more elements with small and large angles.
+Although the AFLR boundary layer grids contain many elements with small angles, the grids have a good overall distribution of angle quality.
+Recall that qualitative results are examined with respect to their metric conformity for the adapted anisotropic meshes.
+Figure \ref{fig:arteries_CDT3D_MR_EL} shows that CDT3D maintains good quality when generating an anisotropic mesh for the first case.
+Although there are few elements with a mean ratio measure less than 0.1, the majority of elements have a high mean ratio and edge lengths close to 1.
+With regards to the second case, the anisotropic mesh generated by CDT3D exhibits poor quality when the surface of the input mesh is not adapted (containing more elements with a mean ratio less than 0.1).
+However, when CDT3D is permitted to adapt the surface, the final mesh quality is much better.
+When adapting the surface, the same parameters as those in Table \ref{table_input_parameters} are utilized with surface adaptation turned on.
 It should be noted that CDT3D converges and completes anisotropic adaptation in less time when surface adaptation is permitted (generating 90K tetrahedra in about 22 seconds when utilizing 20 cores) as opposed to its performance when restricting the method to preserve the input surface.
 The quality of the CDT3D mesh generated for the first case shows that CBC3D indeed generates a mesh of good quality when converting the first case image, given that surface adaptation is turned off for CDT3D and it still generates a final volume of good quality.
 In order to provide a volume that conforms to the boundary layer grid generated by AFLR, surface adaptation is turned off and CDT3D is therefore limited by the quality of the input surface mesh for the second aneurysm case.
 It should be noted that surface adaptation was attempted first, where the CDT3D-adapted surface was provided as input to AFLR.
 However, AFLR failed to process the CDT3D-adapted surface and generate a boundary layer grid.
 We also attempted surface refinement and volume generation using AFLR, to then subsequently use as a background mesh for CDT3D's anisotropic adaptation (which could potentially be merged with a boundary layer grid generated over the AFLR-refined surface).
 AFLR however fails to refine the input PLC surface of the second case.
 Nevertheless, the majority of elements in both anisotropic meshes generated by CDT3D for the second aneurysm case (with and without surface adaptation) have a high mean ratio and edge lengths close to 1.